NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 Objective: to configure and use Inselect metadata templates.

 This example will cover
-* how inselect treats metadata and validation;
+* How inselect treats metadata and validation
-* Inselect's metadata template format and
+* Inselect's metadata template format
-* how to export crops and `CSV` files.
+* How to export crops and `CSV` files

 ## Preamble

 Open `2.Metadata\Scopelodes_spp_Lim_14.inselect`
 * This is a SatScan image of pinned insects - moths in family Limacodidae
-* Open the image, segment and refine boxes
+* Segment the image and refine bounding boxes

 ![Moths with bounding boxes](images/moths_refined.jpg)